DJ LeMahieu Preview, Player Props: Yankees vs. Red Sox

-On Friday, DJ LeMahieu (hitting .314 in his past 10 games) and the New York Yankees face the Boston Red Sox, whose starting pitcher will be Brayan Bello.
-First pitch is at 7:05 PM ET.
+On Saturday, DJ LeMahieu (hitting .371 in his past 10 games) and the New York Yankees play the Boston Red Sox, whose starting pitcher will be Kutter Crawford.
+First pitch is at 1:05 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Braves.
+In his last game, he racked up two hits (going 2-for-4 with an RBI) against the Red Sox.

 DJ LeMahieu Game Info & Props vs. the Red Sox